UMR-CNRM/EPyGrAM/epygram/doc_sphinx/source/tutorial/geometries_tuto.rst

 Note that lon/lat angles as parameters of a geometry are stored in :class:`epygram.util.Angle` objects, in order to:

-- ensure to keep bit-reproducibility of original values (as read in a given format)
+- ensure to keep bit-reproducibility of original values (as read in a given format, for instance)
-- enable easy unit conversion (degrees, radians, (cos, sin) tuples...)
+- enable easy unit conversion (degrees, radians, (cos, sin)...)

 >>> g_aro.projection['reference_lat']._origin_unit
 'radians'